-Thomson Reuters continues to evolve to become the leading content-driven technology company, informing the way forward for professionals around the globe.
+Thomson Reuters is on an exciting journey to becoming the leading content-driven AI technology company, informing the way forward for professionals around the globe.

 As we grow and progress, one thing must remain constant - our commitment to operating with the highest standards of ethics and integrity.
-We each uphold the standards of our Trust Principles - integrity, independence and freedom from bias.
+We each uphold the standards of our Trust Principles: integrity, independence and freedom from bias.
 Just as we help our customers pursue justice, truth and transparency, we must treat our employees in the same regard.
 Trust is our most valuable asset and we must work diligently to protect it.

-The Thomson Reuters Code of Business Conduct and Ethics sets forth the high ethical standards for how we operate as a company.
-It applies to all directors, officers, employees, and contingent workers.
+The Thomson Reuters Code of Business Conduct and Ethics sets forth high ethical standards for how we operate as a company.
+It applies to all directors, officers, employees, and contingent workers, and any third party acting on behalf of TR should be made aware of their obligation to comply with the Code.
 It is your obligation to familiarize yourself with the Code.
 Its principles will serve as a guide when you encounter ethical questions throughout your career.